CAA Guidance for IEP TeamsCalifornia Alternate Assessments for English Language Arts, Mathematics, and Science: Participation Decisions

 The CAAs use a staged approach, meaning that each student receives items that have been determined to be an appropriate level of challenge.
 Embedded routing tests help determine the items a student encounters.

-The CAA for Science is also administered in a 1:1 setting, although the embedded lesson can be taught in a group setting.
+The CAA for Science is also administered in a 1:1 setting.
 After the student has participated in instruction of the standard, the teacher then delivers the assessment and collects data on the student’s performance.
 Overall, there is flexibility built in to the process, allowing the teacher to utilize materials that the student is most comfortable with, and to adjust the administration script to provide the student with a higher level of access, while not changing the standard being measured.
-After the CAA for Science has completed its pilot phase, this test will also move to the computerized platform for field and operational testing.
+The CAA for Science will be delivered on the computerized platform for field and operational testing.

 IEP teams should use the CAA Participation Decision Worksheet to determine whether a student is eligible to participate in the CAAs.
 The CAAs for ELA, and math are administered each year to students in grades three through eight and grade eleven whose IEPs determine participation in the alternate assessments, and who meet the required criteria.
 The CAA for Science is administered in grades five, eight, and once in high school.
 As reflected in the CAA guidelines, to participate in the CAAs, a student must meet all three of the following criteria: